Wyvern676/GAIT-poker/README.md

 pip install openai
 ```

-Then type in the command under that cell:
+- Then type in the command under that cell:
 ```
 run gait.ipynb
 ```

-Or if you launched it in the gaitwithmusic:
+- Or if you launched it in the gaitwithmusic:

 ```
 run gaitwithmusic.ipynb
 ```

-To play the game!
+- To play the game!
+Enjoy!